In-depth reviews

 It’s tempting these days to pack all controls into the touchscreen but Renault has kept physical climate controls that are easier to use when driving.
 This, and the materials used, help to make the Megane feel more upmarket inside than the ID.3.
 There are some cheaper materials on display but overall the quality is very good.

-Trim levels start with Equilibre, which gets a 12.3-inch instrument display, rear-view camera and rear parking sensors, along with a heated steering wheel, adaptive cruise control, 18-inch alloy wheels and USB Type-C ports for the front and rear occupants.
+Trim levels start with Evolution, which gets a 12.3-inch instrument display, nine-inch infotainment screen, rear-view camera and rear parking sensors, along with a heated steering wheel, heated seats, adaptive cruise control, 18-inch alloy wheels and USB Type-C ports for the front and rear occupants.

-You’ll need to upgrade to Techno trim for the Google-based infotainment system – which seems like a worthwhile move – as well as wireless smartphone charging, front parking sensors and cruise control with lane centering.
+You’ll need to upgrade to Techno trim for the larger 12-inch infotainment screen, as well as wireless smartphone charging, front parking sensors and cruise control with lane centering.
 In this guise, the Megane E-Tech is still slightly cheaper than a mid-range Kia Niro EV.
 Techno also comes with larger 20-inch alloy wheels, which look stylish, but could be a concern if you live in an area with lots of poor roads and potholes.

 Finally, there’s the Iconic range-topper which includes a model-specific set of alloy wheels, F1-inspired gold exterior trim, a digital rear-view mirror and a nine-speaker Harman Kardon stereo system.
+This trim also includes adaptive high beam, which individually blocks out other drivers at night when the high beams are on, to avoid dazzling them.
 A surround-view parking display should also make tight spaces easier to negotiate, while a standard-fit heat pump should help the Megane get closer to reaching its target range figure in the colder months.

 Practicality & boot space

-The Megane’s boot space is good but rear seat space is less so
+The Megane’s boot space is generous, but its rear seats are a bit cramped

 Head and knee room feel similar to the Volkswagen ID.3, making it very spacious for passengers.
 The only downside is a floor that feels slightly high in relation to the rear bench, so anyone with long legs may feel thigh support is lacking.

 The boot is large at 440 litres and it’s deep too.
 Fold down the rear seats and it can be expanded to 1,332 litres – beating the 1,267 litres of the Volkswagen ID.3.
 The Megane is front-wheel drive, so doesn’t have a motor on the rear axle that takes up space.
 Its depth means that it could well be a struggle to lift heavy or bulky items in and out.
-Beneath the floor, there’s also some extra storage to hide valuables or the charging cable.
+Beneath the floor, there’s also some extra storage to hide valuables or the charging cable, and we liked the inclusion of storage nets and a boot protector that doubles as a modular storage tidy.

 Reliability & safety